 Apart from the regular deep meaning behind specific colors, it is very much an important fact to stay original and relevant to the theme of one’s show.
 Every kind of art has elemental composition, a theme that paints the canvas in white before any building takes place.

 The best way one can tell a story is through imagination.
-Imagery is significant to attract the audience because people first have to see to think.
+Imagery is significant in attracting the audience because people first have to see and think.
 In the modern era of Ultra HD screens, good lighting and stunning visuals are now considered the bare minimum.
 Thus, in a stage performance, visuals are given the top priority as they back up emotions.
 Going with a bland and monotone vibe can cut short your audience mid-journey.
 A color scheme consistent with the performance theme is the key to a smooth plan.

 Dominant Hue And Contrast Colors